 The amount of camouflage material you use to cover up is your own preference—with more camouflage comes less sunlight penetration.
 Losing a bit of light is obviously better than losing your entire bud crop.
 Weave a heavier amount of grass in the lid initially, as it will open back up naturally as the grass dies and the weather gets to it.

 Take a step back and analyze your work.
 Ask yourself:

 Does my guerrilla patch blend into the surrounding vegetation?

 Will this easily be spotted by helicopters, rippers, or hunters?

 An ounce of prevention is worth a pound of cure!

 Congratulations!
-Now you have a stealthy marijuana patch that can used to harvest chronic buds away from home.
-The example size used here is meant to fit roughly 3 to 4 medium size indica/sativa hybrids, maxing out at around 6 feet or so.
+Now you have a stealthy marijuana patch that can be used to harvest chronic buds away from home.
+The example size used here is meant to fit roughly 3 to 4 medium-sized indica/sativa hybrids, maxing out at around 6 feet or so.
 Once your cage is built, you can reuse it again-and-again, for multiple crops.

-The advantages of the cage technique are seen when guerrilla growers want to get out of the shade and into the light.
-Guerrilla grown cannabis plants will stay hidden and safe in the middle of a field, able to soak up the sun and get dank without being seen.
+The cage technique’s advantages are seen when guerrilla growers want to get out of the shade and into the light.
+Guerrilla-grown cannabis plants will stay hidden and safe in the middle of a field, able to soak up the sun and get dank without being seen.

 Disclaimer:: We do not promote or undertake in illegal activities.